dkim0617/MLB-Fanbase-Trends-Analysis/README.md

 ### Link to the [project](https://public.tableau.com/app/profile/daniel.kim7933/viz/MLBFanbaseDataAnalysis/MLBFanbaseDashboard?publish=yes)

 ## Motivation
 The MLB Fanbase Trends Data Analysis project was derived from an experience I recently had where I was able to go to a Seattle Mariners game and was thrilled, as I have not been to a baseball game in years.
-When I arrived at T-Mobile Park, I was met with empty seats, low-density crowds, and an environment changed compared to my last visit when I was younger.
+When I arrived at T-Mobile Park, I was met with empty seats, sparse crowds, and an environment that had changed since my last visit when I was younger.
 I wanted to find what happened to the fanbase and analyze the trends, not for my Mariners, but for all the teams in MLB to discover what led to the difference I observed at my visit to the game.

 ## Project Overview
 This project shows a full data pipeline from public APIs into an interactive Tableau dashboard that answers 7 core business questions about MLB Fanbase trends: fan engagement, geographic distribution, team growth, and social media reach across all 30 teams.